lsst-dm/dmtn-249/index.rst

 An artifact transaction does not correspond to a database transaction - there will actually be one database transaction used to open each artifact transaction and another used to close it.

 While most artifact transactions will have very brief durations, and are persisted only for fault-tolerance, internal workspaces open an artifact transaction when created, and they commit, revert, or abandon that transaction only when the workspace itself is committed, reverted, or abandoned; this is what gives an internal workspace "permission" to write processing-output artifacts directly to data repository locations while deferring the associated database inserts.
-External workspaces create (and commit) an artifact transaction only when the processing is complete workspace is committed by transferring artifacts back to the data repository - from the perspective of data repository consistency, this is no different from any other transfer operation.
+External workspaces create (and commit) an artifact transaction only when the processing is complete and the workspace is committed by transferring artifacts back to the data repository.
+From the perspective of data repository consistency, this is no different from any other transfer operation.

-The artifact transaction system relies on low-level database and artifact storage each having their own mechanisms to guard against corruption and data loss (e.g. backups, replication, etc.), and it assumes that the data committed by successful database transactions and successful artifact writes can be always restored by those low-level mechanisms.
+The artifact transaction system relies on low-level database and artifact storage having their own mechanisms to guard against internal corruption and data loss (e.g. backups, replication, etc.), and it assumes that the data committed by successful database transactions and successful artifact writes can be always restored by those low-level mechanisms.
 The role of the artifact transaction system is to provide synchronization between two independently fault-tolerant persistent storage systems.

 .. _storage-tables: